Finally plucked up the courage to ask the object of your affection out for a drink? Or want to spoil your significant other?

 With 3 locations around the city (Welsh Back, Clifton & Gloucester Rd), these cafes are always quite calm in comparison to the equally great but slightly noisier Boston Tea Party chain.
 Recommended for a tasty brunch or a swift coffee.

 Tincan Coffee Co.

-Pop into their snazzy shops on North St or in the centre for some of the tastiest coffee in town.
+Pop into their snazzy shop on North St for some of the tastiest coffee in town.
 The menu is a bit more limited than some of the other places, but you can still enjoy cakes, toasties and juices.

 A modern and slick cafe in Wapping Wharf, this is a good spot to relax in before or after a walk around the harbour nearby.
 A good selection of drinks, plus some seriously good cakes (with plenty of vegan and GF options)

 Ultra modern and hip coffee shop, also located in Wapping Wharf and from the team behind the excellent Small St Espresso (which I love but is just that bit too small for a comfortable date)

 Sit up at the bar for a nice aperitif or glass of wine, or book a table to enjoy some of their Mediterranean-inspired small plates and brilliant wine list.
 A good halfway point between sophisticated dining and chilled bar.

 The perfect blend of chilled lounge bar at the front and ambient dining at the back (with a chatty front terrace to boot) – there aren’t many things The Galli doesn’t excel at.
 Treat your date with their 3 for £15 small plates deal (nb. they’re not that small – 3 are perfect between two people for lunch or a light early dinner), and stick around for their nightly (and free) live music.